LPD-EPFL/mu/neb/README.md

 ### Membership file

-a `membership` file specifies the cluster membership.
+a `./membership` file specifies the cluster membership.

 The first line specifies the total number of processes.
 Subsequent lines provide the process id followed by the number of messages to be broadcast by that process.